 On November 24th and 25th of 2014, the first EFLM Strategic Conference on 'Defining analytical performance goals 15 years after the Stockholm Conference on Quality Specifications in Laboratory Medicine' was held.
-On November 24th, at the end of the first day, a DRAFT consensus was handed out (the DRAFT had in fact been written before the meeting was held).
-However, the conference organizers later requested that this DRAFT not be shared with the public.
-Therefore, we will only summarize the contents of the DRAFT.
-So this is not the real document anymore.
+The conference organizers released the official restructured hierarchy in 2015.

 The momentum behind IQCP is accelerating.
 Companies are launching education initiatives, new software programs, and there are webinars, workshops, and online tutorials.
 But does anyone really understand what an IQCP is yet?
 Does anyone know what the P stands for?
 Problem?
 Plan?
 Placebo?